pyxem/pyxem/docs/source/index.rst

 .. warning::

-    The pyXem project is under development and there will be bugs.
+    The pyXem project is under continual development and there may be bugs.
 All methods must be used with care.